ghga-de/epic-docs/76-lynx-boreal/technical_specification.md

 How the UOS sits in relation to the UCS:
-When there is a new study, a Data Steward logs on to the Data Portal and creates a new case, called a `ResearchDataUploadBox`, for uploading the research data.
-The Data Steward will enter at least a title and description so they can later identify the case.
-This info will flow from the Data Portal to the UOS, which will tell the UCS to create a new `FileUploadBox`.
+When there is a new study, a Data Steward logs on to the Data Portal and creates a new object, called a `ResearchDataUploadBox`, for uploading the research data.
+The Data Steward will enter at least a title and description so they can later identify the box.
+This info will flow from the Data Portal to the UOS, which will tell the UCS to create a corresponding `FileUploadBox`.
 The UOS will save the ID of the `FileUploadBox` with the other info in the `ResearchDataUploadBox`.
 Then the Data Steward will grant the relevant user an upload access claim tied to the `FileUploadBox` or `ResearchDataUploadBox` by calling the UOS, which in turn talks to the CRS.

 Each `ResearchDataUploadBox` has a random UUID, a title, a description, a state (`OPEN`, `LOCKED`, `CLOSED`), and the associated `FileUploadBox` from the UCS.